How to Find a Memory Care Facility for Your Loved One

 - How is the memory care center secured?
 This question relates not so much to safety from intrusion, but a resident's safety against exiting the facility.
 Protecting the residents against “exit-seeking behaviors” is a main benefit of a memory care center.
 Most facilities have their entrances locked 24/7 and keep any elevators for staff and visitors carefully monitored as well.
 In some facilities each resident wears a bracelet with an electronic sensor.
 Additionally a resident can have a personal security alarm on his or her bed and/or wheelchair.
 A personal security alarm can alert a staff member in case a patient tries to stand up without remembering that they require assistance.

 - When do residents get exercise and fresh air?
 Memory care homes need to guard against exiting, but ideally the residents have a secure outdoor area for getting fresh air and recreation.
-Circular paths for walking, both inside the facility and outdoors, are common in the best facilities for dementia patients.
+Circular paths for walking, both inside the facility and outdoors, are common in good facilities for dementia patients.

 - Does the facility have structured daily activities?
 Structured activities led by skilled nurses and therapists can greatly improve a person's quality of life.
-In the best facilities each day has a full programming calendar.
+In the better facilities, each day has a full programming calendar.
 For example, residents might get art therapy, bake bread and cookies, sing, and visit with a therapy dog.
 The facilitated activities are designed to help keep residents' minds active and lessen symptoms of decline.
 This sort of memory care might also help slow the progression of dementia.

 - Are psychiatric and psychological services provided?
 Many memory care centers have staff or visiting specialists to help with residents' psychological needs on a one-on-one basis.
 These caregivers can provide therapy and help patients establish or adjust a medication regimen as their disease changes.